casa-asut/casa-asut.github.io/index.md

 ### 1 - ML Analysis and Visualisation of London's EU Referendum Vote through Ward based Census and Election Data

-MRes in Spatial Data Science and Visualisation Coursework(2017) - Casa, Bartlett, UCL
+MRes in Spatial Data Science and Visualisation Coursework(2017)

 Python, Sci Kit Learn and R